-Disney CEO Bob Iger announced that the company’s upcoming streaming service will be named Disney+, during the company’s year-end earnings report on November 8.
-The first announcement of the platform in 2017 kicked off a lot of speculation about the future of streaming media.
-With its key feature-film brands and impressive library, Disney’s streaming service stood to become a major competitor to Netflix.
-Also, the common wisdom held that the company’s purchase of 20th Century Fox was, in part, to bolster the service’s offerings.
-Key details like its name, however, were scarce.
+Disney CEO Bob Iger announced in April that the streaming service Disney+ will be available from November 12, 2019 – and cost $6.99 a month.
+In a flurry of news about the service, Disney also announced titles for its MCU properties – Loki, WandaVision, and Falcon and The Winter Soldier.
+The first announcement of the platform back in 2017 kicked off a lot of speculation about the future of streaming media.
+With its key feature-film brands and impressive library, Disney’s streaming service could become a major competitor to Netflix.
+And now with Fox in the family, the potential is even bigger (yes, The Simpsons will be available on the platform).

-But now that the service finally has a name, let’s look at everything we have learned about Disney+ since that first announcement.
+Now that the service has a date, name, and price, let’s look at everything we have learned about Disney+ since that first announcement.

 As previous reports indicated, the service will be home to more family-friendly aspects of the Disney empire, including its Pixar Animation Studios films.
 Other film content includes the Marvel Cinematic Universe, Star Wars movies, and the animated library of the Walt Disney Studio itself.

 The potential here is huge, especially when one considers just how vast Disney’s film and television holdings really are.
 Beyond the obvious Pixar, Marvel, Lucasfilm, and Disney animation content, there is the wealth of ABC family sitcoms, older Disneyana fare, and even PG material from 20th Century Fox.
 Well, presuming much of that material is available at launch.
 Like other streaming platforms, Disney will likely cycle content in and out.

 Meanwhile, Disney’s less family-friendly material will likely find a home at Hulu, which Disney will control after its purchase of 20th Century Fox is complete early next year.